Update 2025 – January – Covid in Dogs / Dog Infection Symptoms

 What are the implications of animal infections with COVID-19?

-Although several animal species have been infected with SARS-CoV-2, these infections are not the driver of the current COVID-19 pandemic, which is human-to-human transmission.
+Although several animal species have been infected with SARS-CoV-2, these infections are not the primary driver of the current COVID-19 pandemic, which is primarily driven by human-to-human transmission.

 However, there are valid concerns about establishing SARS-CoV-2 reservoirs in wild or domestic animals, which could pose a continued public health risk and lead to future spillover events to humans.
 Consequently, susceptible animal populations in close contact with humans should be closely monitored.